Roof Online’s Glossary of Roofing Terms

 Application Rate: The rate at which a material is applied per unit area.

 Apron Flashing: A term used for a flashing located at the juncture of the top of a sloped roof and a vertical wall, chimney or steeper-sloped roof.

-Architectural Panel: A metal roof panel, typically a double standing seam or batten seam; usually requires solid decking underneath and relies on slope to shed water.
+Architectural Panel: A metal roof panel, typically a double standing seam or batten seam; usually requires solid decking underneath and relies on slope and gravity to shed water.

 Architectural Shingle: Shingle that provides a dimensional appearance.
 Also see Dimensional Shingle and Laminated Shingle.

 Area Divider: A flashed assembly, usually extending above the surface of the roof, that is anchored to the roof deck.
 It is used to relieve thermal stresses in a roof system where an expansion joint is not required, or to separate large roof areas.

 Asbestos: An incombustible fibrous mineral form of magnesium silicate formerly used for fireproofing and sometimes used for the reinforcement of roofing materials.

 ASHRAE: American Society of Heating, Refrigerating & Air-Conditioning Engineers, Inc.